CansuDincer/BEstimate/README.md

 *-transcript*
 ENSEMBL TRANSCRIPT ID (Optional input): The interested transcript for filtering the result, otherwise it uses canonical transcript from Ensembl.
 BEstimate first tries to MANE selected transcript, if not the Ensembl canonical transcript is obtained.

+*-uniprot*
+UNIPROT ID (Optional input): The interested uniprot id for annotating the result, otherwise it uses VEP derived Uniprot ID.

 *-mutation*
 MUTATION (Optional input - default= None): In the case that there is a mutation on the interested gene that you need to integrate into sequence to design gRNAs according to that.
 The mutation style should be in <chromosome:g.genomic_location edited_nucleotide>new_nucleotide> e.g. (3:g.179218303G>A).